-Amritsar: 3 dead, 10 injured in a blast at Nirankari Bhawan
+Amritsar: 3 dead, 15 injured in a blast at Nirankari Bhawan

 Amritsar, Nov 19: Three people were killed and 10 others were injured after a blast at Nirankari Bhawan in Amritsar's Rajasansi village on Sunday.
+The incident occurred around 12 noon when hundreds of people had gathered here to participate in the event.
+The injured have been admitted to nearby hospitals.

 The blast occurred at a congregation of the Nirankari, a spiritual organisation, in Adliwal village of Amritsar, said deputy commissioner, Kamaldeep Singh Sangha, adding that three people were killed and several injured.